 Then you need to generate a SSH key:

-You now need to upload the public SSH key part to the Git repository settings as a Deploy Key, which in Gitea/Forgejo is located in the web UI at:
+You now need to upload the Public SSH key to the Git repository settings as a Deploy Key at the forge website you use.
+This is usually located in some web UI flow like:

 Repository -> Settings > Deploy keys

-You can then deploy and the deploy key will be loaded before cloning the private repository and all should nicely.
+You can then deploy the abra recipe and the deploy key will be loaded before cloning the private repository and all should work nicely.

 $ abra app deploy example.org